kubernetes/community/contributors/design-proposals/storage/pv-to-rbd-mapping.md

 ### Pros
 - Simple to implement
 - Does not cause regression in RBD image names, which remains same as earlier.
-- The metada information is not immediately visible to RBD admins
+- The metadata information is not immediately visible to RBD admins

 ### Cons
 - NA